mehmetartun/santa-clara/docs/Theme.md

 # Material Theme

 The material3 theme can be designed in Figma and exported for flutter.
-The resultimg `theme.dart` file needs to be placed at `lib/theme/` as [theme.dart](/lib/theme/theme.dart).
+The resultimg `theme.dart` and `util.dart` files need to be placed at `lib/theme/` as [theme.dart](/lib/theme/theme.dart) and [util.dart](/lib/theme/util.dart).

+## Google Fonts

+The `google_fonts` package is imported allowing the use of Google Fonts.
+The `TextTheme` is built using Google Fonts and merged with the color scheme.

 ## Theme cubit